pin-wen-wang/cs205final/README.md

 ### Introduction: ###

-The Rabin-Karp Algorithm is an implementation of exact string matching.
-Exact string matching refers to searching for each and any occurrences of a string in another string.
-The Rabin-Karp Algorithm is linear in complexity because of its use of hashing to find any one set of pattern strings in a text.
+The Rabin-Karp Algorithm is an implementation of exact string matching that uses a rolling hash to find any one set of pattern strings in a text.

 The Rabin-Karp algorithm is used in detecting plagiarism because given a pattern and a source of texts, the algorithm can quickly search through papers for patterns from the source material.

-In this project, we implement serial and parallel versions of the Rabin-Karp algorithm, loosely based on the paper: "Parallelized Rabin-Karp Method for Exact String Matching" by Brodanac, P. Budin, L, Jakobovic, D. <http://ieeexplore.ieee.org/xpl/abstractAuthors.jsp?arnumber=5974088>

-We explore different methods of parallelizing the Rabin-Karp algorithm and will analyze our findings here: [insert our webpage]
+In this project, we implement serial and parallel versions of the Rabin-Karp algorithm, loosely based on the paper: "Parallelized Rabin-Karp Method for Exact String Matching" by Brodanac, P. Budin, L, Jakobovic, D. <http://ieeexplore.ieee.org/xpl/abstractAuthors.jsp?arnumber=5974088>, and we explore different methods of parallelizing the Rabin-Karp algorithm and analyze our findings here: [insert our webpage]

 ###Approaches: ###
 There are a number of approaches to parallelizing the Rabin-Karp algorithm that we will design and analyze.
 We can divide the corpus of texts, and/or the pattern among processes and run the algorithm on the corpus in real-time (with the rolling hash) or preprocessed.
 Inspired by the original Rabin-Karp algorithm, we implement the serial and parallel versions as well as attempt our own parallel version using prehashed corpuses.